justinHume/web-components-site/source/get-started/api.markdown

 #### off
 Remove all callbacks bound to the module object for the given event name.

-This method is delegating to the [backbone.js of(...)]() method, so the interface and semantics will conform closely.
+This method is delegating to the [backbone.js off(...)](http://backbonejs.org/#Events-off) method, so the interface and semantics will conform closely.

 {% codeblock .off(eventName) lang:javascript %}